sbgn/sbgn/docs/referencecards.md

 ---
-title: Documents Templates
+title: Reference Cards
 layout: default
-permalink: /templates2
+permalink: /referencecards
 ---

-# Templates
+# Reference Cards

 This page lists the material provided to help you use the SBGN languages in your favorite software.

-Reference Cards (the latest versions)
+Reference cards of the latest specs
 ---------------

 |-|-|-|-|-|-|-|